jidro/backup-files/Software-Data-Backup/Readme.md

 - The [`Life-Restart-Data-Backup`](https://github.com/jidro/backup-files/tree/master/Software-Data-Backup/Life-Restart-Data-Backup "Life-Restart-Data-Backup") folder is the archive file backup of the life restart simulator.

+- The [`OnlyOffice-Data-Backup`](https://github.com/jidro/backup-files/tree/master/Software-Data-Backup/OnlyOffice-Data-Backup/ "OnlyOffice-Data-Backup") folder for `OnlyOffice` office suite file backup.

-- The [`RSS-Subscribe-Source-Data-Backup`](https://github.com/jidro/backup-files/tree/master/Software-Data-Backup/RSS-Subscribe-Source-Data-Backup "RSS-Subscribe-Source-Data-Backup") folder is the backup of RSS feed files.
+- The [`RSS-Subscribe-Source-Data-Backup`](https://github.com/jidro/backup-files/tree/master/Software-Data-Backup/RSS-Subscribe-Source-Data-Backup "RSS-Subscribe-Source-Data-Backup") folder is the backup of `RSS` feed files.

-- The [`TVBox-Backup`](https://github.com/jidro/backup-files/tree/master/Software-Data-Backup/TVBox-Backup "TVBox-Backup") folder is the backup of TVBox TV software configuration files.
+- The [`TVBox-Backup`](https://github.com/jidro/backup-files/tree/master/Software-Data-Backup/TVBox-Backup "TVBox-Backup") folder is the backup of `TVBox` TV software configuration files.

 - The [`Tinder-Profile-Backup`](https://github.com/jidro/backup-files/tree/master/Software-Data-Backup/Tinder-Profile-Backup "Tinder-Profile-Backup") folder is the backup of the configuration file of the fire safety.